meieda/architecture-center/docs/microservices/microservice-boundaries.md

 - Services are not tightly coupled, and can evolve independently.
 - Your service boundaries will not create problems with data consistency or integrity.
 Microservices maintain their own data stores, and sometimes it's important to maintain data consistency by putting functionality into a single microservice.
 That said, consider whether you really need strong consistency.
 There are strategies for addressing eventual consistency in a distributed system, and the benefits of decomposing services often outweigh the costs of eventual consistency.

 Above all, it's important to be pragmatic, and remember that domain-driven design is an iterative process.
 When in doubt, start with more coarse-grained microservices.
-Splitting a microservice into two smaller services is a easier than refactoring functionality across several existing microservices.
+Splitting a microservice into two smaller services is easier than refactoring functionality across several existing microservices.

 ## Drone Delivery: Defining the microservices